SkylerJohnson102020/reading-notes/read03.md

 # Read 03 Notes

 This is is tougher subject for me to learn, but I am slowly learning how to use the git from the terminal.

+## Centralized Version Control
+This system is a single server storing all changes and file versions, accessible to various users.

+##Local Repo Structure - there are three components
+1. Working directory - The actual files reside here
+2. Index - The area used for staging
+3. Head - The most recent commit

 ### Here is a list of things you need to know
 ACP. or Add, Commit, Push
 - git add file - this will add a file